Jmukakalisa/multi-diseases-prediction-system/README.md

 - **Database Management**: Efficient handling of health profiles and predictions.
 - **Visualization**: Tools for clear presentation of risk assessments and model performance.

+## Acknowledgements:
+The datasets used have been referred from Kaggle.

 ## Important Note
 This system is designed for proactive disease detection and is not a substitute for professional medical diagnosis.
 It is a tool to aid healthcare professionals and individuals in early health risk assessment.